Enecuum/docs/how-to-mine-bit.md

    docker run -ti --name bit_pos -p8000:8000 --link bit_db:dbhost -e POS_ID=<your_pos_contract_hash>  -e POS_SHARE=<your_secret_pos_share>  -e DB_PASS='root' -e DB_PORT=3306 -d  enecuum/bit_pos
    ```

    Change the `POS_ID` parameter value to the PoS contract hash *without* brackets <>.
-Choose a secret combination of characters and use it for your `POS_SHARE` parameter. `POS_SHARE` mechanism is not used and will be turned on later with new rules for receiving you `POS_SHARE`.
+Choose a secret combination of characters and use it for your `POS_SHARE` parameter. `POS_SHARE` mechanism is not used and will be turned on later with new rules for receiving your `POS_SHARE`.

 5. Check if your container is running: